appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 ### Events

-#### Custom Events

 <dd>

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) tailored to your specific requirements.
-Create events in the widget and trigger them in the javascript file using `appsmith.triggerEvent("eventName")`
+Allows you to create multiple events, providing the flexibility to configure various actions tailored to your specific requirements, such as Framework functions, queries, or JavaScript functions.

+These events can be triggered in the JavaScript code editor of the Custom widget using the `appsmith.triggerEvent("eventName")`.

 *Example*: To reset the widget upon a button click, create a new event named **onResetClick** and add the following in the JavaScript code: